 PETA (People for Ethical Treatment of Animals) had already responded to the event with an official statement:

-“What’s next: the family cat made into a hat?”
+“What’s next: the family cat made into a hat?” said PETA, about the meat dress.

 Well, maybe?
 With the respect owed to the nature of the statement, it is hard for some to tell the difference between rhetoric and really, the encouragement they may have given GaGa in this sentence.